Palermo cruise port

 Palermo Cathedral and Santa Rosalia monument

-Today, visitors can tour the Crypt and Royal tombs of the queens and kings of Sicily, including the tomb of King Roger II, the Treasury, Apses, Roofs, and Underground rooms.
+Inside, you can visit the Crypt and Royal Tombs of Sicilian kings and queens, including King Roger II, as well as the Treasury, Apses, Roofs, and Underground rooms.

 Palermo Cathedral interior

-Palermo Cathedral is quite simple inside and is famous for the Meridian line made in 1801 by the astronomer Giuseppe Piazzi.
+Inside Palermo Cathedral, the highlight is the Meridian line, created in 1801 by astronomer Giuseppe Piazzi.

 Palermo Cathedral Roof